jakob-fyi/ng-adv/demos/03-state-ngrx/ngrx-state/src/assets/markdown/facades.md

 - Facades are optional ngrx-artifacts that a decoupling ngrx from your components.
 They are implemented as a service.

-- The SideNavFacade implemented in `sidenav.facade.ts` encapuslates the SideNav functionality of the app.
+- The SideNavFacade implemented in `sidenav.facade.ts` encapsulates the SideNav functionality of the app.
 It is used in `sidenav-container.component.ts` and `navbar.component.ts`.
-It can betoggled also from the `side-panel.component.ts`.
+It can be toggled also from the `side-panel.component.ts`.
 At the moment it is using the SideNavService and will be refactored using live coding.

 ```typescript
 export class SideNavFacade {